 If you wish to take your child out of school during school hours, the student must bring a signed and dated note from a parent/caregiver requesting leave during the day.
-Students are not allowed to phone or text home without a teacher's permission.
-Take the note to the Homeroom teacher and obtain a leave pass.
-Students must show the pass to the subject teacher and go to the Student Centre to be collected.
-Parent/Caregivers are required to come to the Student Centre and sign the student out.
+Parents/Caregivers are required to come to the Student Centre to sign the student out.